Jaaap/SQRL/README.md

 - Check popup with different zoom settings
 - Better error reporting when entering textual identity with extra newline
 - Better error message for Rescue Code (iso "Please match the format requested")
+- Show when remember password is checked and prefill the password box with some dots in that case, maybe add submit button

 ## Feature requests
 - Import .sqrl identity files